burnoutband/kubernetes-training/docs/day4/05_federation_v2.md

     * `kops create cluster second.soroko-gcp.altoros.com --zones us-west1-b --project=${PROJECT}`
     * `kops create cluster third.soroko-gcp.altoros.com --zones us-west1-a --project=${PROJECT}`

-(Note: due to a [bug](https://github.com/kubernetes/kops/issues/5281) you need to edit nodes/master definitions to use `cos-cloud/cos-stable-60-9592-90-0` image before you start deploy.
-To do that see instructions from `kops` after you run `create` command (look for `kops edit ...` commands).)
+(Note: due to the [bug](https://github.com/kubernetes/kops/issues/5281) you need to edit nodes/master definitions to use `cos-cloud/cos-stable-60-9592-90-0` image before you start deploy.
+To do that see instructions from `kops` after you run `create` command  - look for `kops edit ...` commands.)

 1. Check that `kops` created DNS records for you in `soroko-gcp.altoros.com` zone